-Obs Axis 1 Axis 2 Axis 3 all 9033 -0.030 ± 0.004 0.090 ± 0.004 -0.030 ± 0.005 with jets 4016 -0.010 ± 0.005 0.092 ± 0.005 -0.010 ± 0.006 off-peak 2647 -0.013 ± 0.006 0.095 ± 0.006 0.008 ± 0.007 on-peak 1369 -0.005 ± 0.008 0.091 ± 0.007 -0.037 ± 0.009
+#Obs Axis 1 Axis 2 Axis 3 all 9033 -0.030 ± 0.004 0.090 ± 0.004 -0.030 ± 0.005 with jets 4016 -0.010 ± 0.005 0.092 ± 0.005 -0.010 ± 0.006 off-peak 2647 -0.013 ± 0.006 0.095 ± 0.006 0.008 ± 0.007 on-peak 1369 -0.005 ± 0.008 0.091 ± 0.007 -0.037 ± 0.009

-2.3The impact of systematic errors on determination of the orientation of the Gaia catalogue with respect to the VLBI catalogue
+2.3 The impact of systematic errors on determination of the orientation of the Gaia catalogue with respect to the VLBI catalogue

-Any source catalogue can be rotated at an arbitrary angle, and the observables, e.g., group delays, remain the same.
+Any source catalogue can be rotated at an arbitrary angle, and the observables, e.g. group delays, remain the same.
 The orientation of a catalogue can be described by three angles.
 These three angles cannot be determined from observations in principle and are set by imposing certain conditions.
-The orientation of the RFC catalogue is set to require the net rotation with respect to the 212 so-called "defining" sources in the ICRF1 catalogue (Ma et al. 1998) be zero.
-The orientation of Gaia DR2 catalogue was established to have zero rotation with to respect to 2843 counterparts in the ICRF3-prototype catalogue using the frame rotator technique described in detail in Lindegren et al. (2012).
+The orientation of the RFC catalogue is set to require that the net rotation with respect to the 212 so-called 'defining' sources in the ICRF1 catalogue (Ma et al. 1998) be zero.
+The orientation of the Gaia DR2 catalogue was established to have zero rotation with respect to 2843 counterparts in the ICRF3-prototype catalogue using the frame rotator technique described in detail in Lindegren et al. (2012).

 The systematic differences caused by the optical structure affect the procedure for establishing the catalogue orientation.
-To provide a quantitative measure of sensitivity of the orientation angles to systematic errors, we computed the three angles of Gaia DR2 orientation with respect to the RFC VLBI catalogue (See Table 3).
-We see that selecting different samples, including those the most affected by systematic errors (on-peak) and least affected (off-peak), resulted in differences in orientation angles around 0.02 mas.
-A large value of the orientation angle around axis 2 is somewhat unexpected, but since the ICRF3-prototype catalogue used for alignment of the Gaia DR2 is not publicly available, the origin of this relatively large value cannot be established.
+To provide a quantitative measure of sensitivity of the orientation angles to systematic errors, we computed the three angles of Gaia DR2 orientation with respect to the RFC VLBI catalogue (see Table 3).
+We see that selecting different samples, including those most affected (on-peak) and least affected (off-peak) by systematic errors, resulted in differences in orientation angles around 0.02 mas.
+A large value of the orientation angle around axis 2 is somewhat unexpected, but since the ICRF3-prototype catalogue used for alignment of Gaia DR2 is not publicly available, the origin of this relatively large value cannot be established.

-ANALYSIS OF GAIA AND VLBI PROPER MOTIONS
+3 ANALYSIS OF Gaia AND VLBI PROPER MOTIONS

-The Gaia DR2 provides proper motions and parallaxes for 78% sources.
+Gaia DR2 provides proper motions and parallaxes for 78 per cent sources.
 Among 9081 matches, proper motion estimates are available for 7774 sources.
-Since the AGNs are located at cosmological distances, their proper motions considered as a bulk tangential displacements are supposed to be well below the Gaia detection limit.
-A flare at the accretion disk or jet will change position of the centroid.
-A flare will cause a shift in the position of the centroid, and therefore, will result in a non-zero estimate of proper motion.
-Such a proper motion may be statistically significant even at Gaia level of accuracy.
-To check it, we made histograms of proper motions as a function of the position angles of the proper motion with respect to the jet directions denoted as $\bar{\psi}$.
-We analyzed the sample of 613 matched sources with $\sigma(\bar{\psi}) < 0.4$ rad.
+Since the AGNs are located at cosmological distances, their proper motions considered as bulk tangential displacements are supposed to be well below the Gaia detection limit.
+A flare at the accretion disc or jet will change the position of the

+Figure 5.
+The distribution of normalized VLBI/Gaia arc lengths over 2313 matched sources.
+The sample includes all the sources with known jet directions and excludes the sources with $\psi \in [-0.5, -0.5]$ and $\psi \in [\pi - 0.5, \pi + 0.5]$ rad.
+Scaling factors 1.05 and 1.30 $\sqrt{\chi^2/\text{ndf}}$ were applied to Gaia and VLBI.
+The smooth blue curve shows the Rayleigh distribution with $\alpha = 1$ centroid.
+A flare will cause a shift in the position of the centroid, and therefore will result in a non-zero estimate of proper motion.
+Such a proper motion may be statistically significant even at the Gaia level of accuracy.
+To check this, we made histograms of proper motions as a function of the position angles of the proper motion with respect to the jet directions denoted as $\bar{\psi}$.
+We analysed a sample of 613 matched sources with $\sigma(\bar{\psi}) < 0.4$ rad.
 The histograms showed weak peaks.
-The peaks become much sharper when we split the sample into two subsets: the subset with χ^2/ndf less then the median 1.125 and the subset with χ^2 /ndf greater than the median (See Figure 6).
+The peaks become much sharper when we split the sample into two subsets: one with χ^2 /ndf less then the median 1.125 and one with χ^2 /ndf greater than the median (see Fig. 6).